KDE/kde-builder/doc/README.md

 ### Man page

-There is also a man page, also authored in Docbook, at `man-kdesrc-build.1.docbook`.
-It will be built and installed to the KDE-specific `MANPATH` if you build kdesrc-build with CMake.
+There is also a man page, also authored in Docbook, at `man-kde-builder.1.docbook`.
+It will be built and installed to the KDE-specific `MANPATH` if you build kde-builder with CMake.
 The content is mostly the same as in the normal DocBook docs but can be more convenient at the command line, especially if Internet access is not available.

-## Documentation for kdesrc-build developers
+## Documentation for kde-builder developers

-Documentation for kdesrc-build itself is mostly within the source files, but I've put scattered attempts together over time trying to improve that.
+Documentation for kde-builder itself is mostly within the source files, but I've put scattered attempts together over time trying to improve that.

 Older bits of documentation can be found in source-reference directory.

-## kdesrc-build Tricks
+## kde-builder Tricks

-These are some kdesrc-build tricks that probably should be documented with the [KDE Community Wiki page](https://community.kde.org/Get_Involved/development#Set_up_kdesrc-build) but for now they're at least worth nothing here:
+These are some kde-builder tricks that probably should be documented with the [KDE Community Wiki page](https://community.kde.org/Get_Involved/development#Set_up_kdesrc-build) but for now they're at least worth nothing here:

-- Use `kdesrc-build --rebuild-failures` (potentially with `--no-src`) to rebuild modules that failed to build during the last kdesrc-build run.
+- Use `kde-builder --rebuild-failures` (potentially with `--no-src`) to rebuild modules that failed to build during the last kde-builder run.
 This is particularly useful when a silly local error breaks an important module and several dozen dependent modules.

-- Use the `--no-stop-on-failure` command-line option (or the corresponding configuration file option) to make kdesrc-build not abort after the first module fails to build.
+- Use the `--no-stop-on-failure` command-line option (or the corresponding configuration file option) to make kde-builder not abort after the first module fails to build.

-- Either way if you're running kdesrc-build frequently as part of a debug/build/debug cycle, don't forget to throw `--no-src` on the command line as appropriate.
-If the build failed halfway through it is likely that all source updates completed, even for modules kdesrc-build didn't try to build.
+- Either way if you're running kde-builder frequently as part of a debug/build/debug cycle, don't forget to throw `--no-src` on the command line as appropriate.
+If the build failed halfway through it is likely that all source updates completed, even for modules kde-builder didn't try to build.

 - It is possible to build many module types that are not official KDE projects.
   This may be needed for upstream dependencies or simply because you only need a module to support your KDE-based workspace or application.

-- There are many ways to have kdesrc-build find the right configuration.
+- There are many ways to have kde-builder find the right configuration.
 If you have only a single configuration you want then a ~/.kdesrc-buildrc might be the right call.
-If you want to support multiple configurations, then you can create multiple directories and have a file "kdesrc-buildrc" in each directory, which kdesrc-build will find if you run the script from that directory.
+If you want to support multiple configurations, then you can create multiple directories and have a file "kdesrc-buildrc" in each directory, which kde-builder will find if you run the script from that directory.

-- Don't forget to have kdesrc-build update itself from git!
+- Don't forget to have kde-builder update itself from git!

-- You can use the 'branch' and 'tag' options to kdesrc-build to manually choose the proper git branch or tag to build.
+- You can use the 'branch' and 'tag' options to kde-builder to manually choose the proper git branch or tag to build.
 With KDE modules you should not normally need this.
 If even these options are not specific enough, then consider the 'revision' option, or manage the source code manually and use `--no-src` for that module.

-- You can refer to option values that have been previously set in your kdesrc-build configuration file, by using the syntax ${option-name}.
-There's no need for the option to be recognized by kdesrc-build, so you can set user-specific variables this way.
+- You can refer to option values that have been previously set in your kde-builder configuration file, by using the syntax ${option-name}.
+There's no need for the option to be recognized by kde-builder, so you can set user-specific variables this way.

 - Low on disk space?
 Use the `remove-after-install` option to clean out